Educational Psychology Services for Schools

 We operate according to the British Psychological Society code of ethics and standards, ensuring that schools and parents can trust the advice / support offered by our psychologists.

-Note that pricing is based on psychologist time and so may be quoted as “Days”.
+Note that pricing is based on the focus and complexity of assessment required.
+Annual contracts are quoted in ‘Units’, and work with an individual pupil may be 1 unit, 1.5 units or 2 units.
 Please contact us directly to request a quote, or to discuss pricing further.

 • Advice – We always discuss your particular situation before advising on the most appropriate course of action, and if we don’t feel that educational psychology support is required, we will advise you accordingly.